 - Let your prayer flow from trust

 - Follow up

-Consider your prayer life to be like running a race with me as your coach (1 Corinthians 9:24).
+Consider your prayer life like running a race with me as your coach (1 Corinthians 9:24).
 As your coach, I would share with you the skills to become a champion runner.
-I would tell you how to eat properly, breathe properly, exercise properly, etc. However, unless you practiced these techniques and skills they would not be of benefit to you.
+I would tell you how to eat properly, breathe properly, exercise properly, etc. However, unless you practiced these techniques and skills, they would not be of benefit to you.
 The same is true in the realm of prayer – no one can run the race for you!
-As your prayer coach, allow me to share the following effects of prayer in order to motivate you to run to win!
+As your prayer coach, allow me to share the following effects of prayer to motivate you to run to win!

 1. Reveals yourself to you.
 The result is that you can then submit the unrighteous areas to God for cleaning (Isaiah 6:1,5).

 2. Provides the power to cleanse our hearts from unrighteousness (sin) (Psalm 19:12.
 1 John 1:9).

 3. Provides the power to hold us up (Psalm 17:5.
 Psalm 121:3).